thechrisroberts/glossy/readme.txt

 Visit the Glossy settings in the Dashboard sidebar and configure as desired

 == Changelog ==

+= 2.3.5 =
+* Fixed an issue setting the width and height

 = 2.3.4 =
 * Fixed how the options are passed to Tippy.